Troubleshoot notifications in Jira

 No email notifications are being received by anyone (or are received with a very long delay or hours/days)

-For more detailed troubleshooting about slow/stuck notifications, you can refer to the KB article Troubleshooting slow/stuck notification issues in Jira/Service Management Server/Data Center which lists all the known root causes for the situation where no notification emails are received by anyone from the Jira application.
+For more detailed troubleshooting about slow/stuck notifications, you can refer to the KB article Troubleshooting slow/stuck notification issues in Jira/Service Management Server/Data Center, which lists all the known root causes for the situation where anyone receives no notification emails from the Jira application.

-Email notifications are not being received by a specific group of people/person, and/or from specific Jira issues
+Email notifications are not being received by a specific group of people/person, or from specific Jira issues

 • Check if the My Changes option in the user's profile is Notify Me.
 The default value for this property for all users can also be set under Administration > User Defaults